August 31, 2021

 The watchwords of the Order become all the more important in these challenging times.
 WWW- Brotherhood, Cheerfulness, Service.
 The Lodge has adapted over the past several months by hosting virtual interactions with its members.
 These virtual meetings will continue to some extent but now, it is time to return to in-person events to be held in a manner that reasonably protects Lodge members, including those most at risk.
 We believe that membership in the Order of the Arrow is best accomplished by in-person participation in the induction process.

 The Capital Area Council has recently approved a plan to re-open our Camp properties.
-In connection with that plan, the Lodge has prepared a plan for its first 2020 in-person assembly to be held on Oct 3 and 4.
+In connection with that plan, the Lodge has prepared a plan for its next in-person assembly to be held on October 2 and 3.
 The theme of this assembly is “The Iron-Person Ordeal”.
 Registration is open now at Order of the Arrow Fall Assembly (scoutingevent.com).

 Because of everyone’s concern for safety, we have published our plan for conducting the assembly below.
 We hope the plan answers any questions you might have concerning the event.
 Candidates and parents should fully read the new candidate letter and attachments.
 It will be necessary for you to bring a few more forms with you to registration.
 Parents, be aware, that one of the forms requires you to commit to pick up your son or daughter if they become ill during the event.

 While we will have traditional Elangomats for the candidates, it is the plan that all members will participate in Elangomat duties to the extent we will share the tests of the Ordeal with the candidates: Reflection on the purpose of the Order, spending the night alone, participating in a day of arduous toil, refraining from speaking, and eating scant food.

 Added to these tests will be the additional responsibility for all members and candidates to make the event safe for one another.
 The watchwords for this process also begin with WWW: Watch your distances, Wash your hands, Wear your mask.